openbci-archive/OpenBCI_NodeJS/README.md

     * **None** impedance is > 1M Ohms
 * *N* is the N input data (Note: N is capitalized) (see above for what N object consists of)

-To run an impedance test on all imputs:
+To run an impedance test on all inputs, one channel at a time:

 1. Connect to board
 2. Start streaming